maekitalo/cxxtools/doc/rpc-howto.markdown

 a `cxxtools::RemoteException` on the server side with a error code, you can see the error code on the client side.

-Note that an exception is also thrown on techical errors, e.g. when the client could not connect to the server.
+Note that an exception is also thrown on technical errors, e.g. when the client could not connect to the server.

 Serialization